Ducks

 The conventional wisdom about what to feed pet or backyard ducks may be causing preventable health problems or even deaths in your flock.
 In this article, we’ll detail an avian vet-approved feeding regimen you can use to promote the long-term health of your ducks.

-When we first got Welsh Harlequin ducks over a decade ago, we didn’t know much about duck nutrition or have any experience to draw on.
-Thus, we sought out formulas/regimens from experienced duck experts that we could use to provide our ducks with the nutrition they needed.
+When we first got ducks way back in 2013, we didn’t know much about duck nutrition or have any personal experience to draw on.
+Thus, we sought out feeding formulas and regimens from experienced duck parents that we could then use to provide our ducks with the nutrition they needed.

-The traditional wisdom as to what to feed backyard ducks goes something like this:
+The conventional wisdom as to what to feed backyard ducks goes something like this:

-1. On or before the day your mature female ducks start laying eggs, switch them off of maintainer feed and start giving them layer feed.
+• On or slightly before the day your mature female ducks start laying eggs, switch them off of maintainer feed and start giving them layer feed.
 Layer feed is higher in protein, calcium, and other nutrients which provides your ducks with the extra nutrition they need to produce eggs.

-2. Once your ducks stop laying eggs, switch them back over to maintainer feed.
+• Once your ducks stop laying eggs, switch them back over to maintainer feed since they no longer need the extra nutrition.

 Three of our Welsh Harlequin ducks engaged in their favorite activity: foraging for worms (plus slugs, snails, crickets, and other goodies).
 Foraging provides a larger share of their diet during the warmer months, but it primarily makes them happy.
 From: What to feed pet or backyard ducks to maximize their health and longevity.